-CRANE, Ind., 5 Oct.
-2016.
-U.S. Navy electro-optics sensors experts needed shortwave infrared (SWIR) cameras for the Navy Raytheon Multispectral Targeting System (MTS) They found their solution from Quantum Imaging Inc. in Colorado Springs, Colo.
+CRANE, Ind. - U.S. Navy electro-optics sensors experts needed shortwave infrared (SWIR) cameras for the Navy Raytheon Multispectral Targeting System (MTS).
+They found their solution at Quantum Imaging Inc. in Colorado Springs, Colo.

-Officials of the Naval Surface Warfare Center Crane Division in Crane, Ind., announced an $8.2 million contract to Quantum Imaging on Monday for SWIR and visible-light camera work for the MTS.
+Officials of the Naval Surface Warfare Center Crane Division in Crane, Ind., announced an $8.2 million contract to Quantum Imaging for SWIR and visible-light camera work for the MTS.

 The work will involve SWIR camera assemblies; visible and near-infrared cameras; low-light scientific complementary metal-oxide semiconductor (CMOS) camera; repairs; and spare parts for the MTS.